balena-io-hardware/fin-info-doc/README.md

 # balena-fin
-the source of all kind of information, including design files and sw support for the Balena Fin
+the source of all kind of information regardinf the Balena Fin board https://balenafin.io